Allo (company): History

-Allo-telecom retail chain of stores was founded in 1998 by Dmytro and Hryhoriy Derevytskyy in Dnipro.
+Allo-telecom retail chain of stores was founded in 1998 by Dmytro Derevytskyy and Hryhoriy Derevytskyy in Dnipro.

 In 2004, the wholesale company Cifrotech was established.
 As of 2021, Cifrotech distributes more than 30 brands and operates a franchise network under the Mobilochka brand.

 In 2006, the online store allo.ua was launched.

 In 2013, the Mobilochka chain stopped operations and ALLO re-registered the lease rights to most of the chain's stores.
 Since 2013, when Mobilochka belongs to the ALLO group, and Cifrotech manages it as a franchise project.
 Since 2013, the network has provided a coalition program, FISHKA.

 According to Forbes, as of October 2014, ALLO was the second-largest online store with a revenue of $100 million.

 Since 2017, Cifrotech has been the official distributor of the Xiaomi brand in Ukraine with a MiStore network.
 The first store was opened in Kyiv in 2017.
 In February 2017, the first ALLO Max store was opened (extended format store).
 In October 2017, the company launched a marketplace.

 A new loyalty program ALLO Hroshi was started in April 2020.
 In November 2020, ALLO launched its own postal and logistics operator ALLO Express.

 In 2020, the company started selling food and alcohol as the marketplace.
 The ALLO chain of stores has more than 345 outlets in 140 cities (as of September 2021).

 In January 2021, ALLO launched a real-time video consultation service "Expert Online".
 In August 2021, the ALLO online store took third place in the ranking of the most visited online stores in July 2021 according to Retailers.

 In late 2021, ALLO opened the Allo Max store in Respublika shopping mall, which became the winner of the Retail Design Awards 2021 in the category "Household appliances and electronics".

 At the beginning of the Russian invasion of Ukraine in 2022, the company had about 345 sales points throughout the country.
-During the war, 50 of them were destroyed, looted or remained in the occupied territory.
-As of November 2022, about 280 stores of the company are operating.
+During the early part of the war, 50 of them were destroyed, looted or remained in the occupied territory.
+As of November 2022, about 280 stores of the company were still operating.
+ALLO had employed 4,000 people, but by mid-April 2023 that number was halved.
+At least 100 employees served in the Armed Forces of Ukraine, and the company declared, "We keep their working places for them."